mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 - Changes under `/sdkproject/Assets/Mapbox/Core/Plugins` should never be committed directly to this repo.
 Instead they should be made in their corresponding submodule repos and updated in the Unity project via a file transfer executable.
 - Changes under `sdkproject/Assets/Mapbox/Core/mapbox-sdk-cs` can be made directly to this repo, but **please avoid any reference to Unity APIs**.
 This will help enable a smooth backport to the `cs` repository.

-To update the Mapbox Maps SDK for Unity Core, run the following command from the repo root:
+To update the Mapbox Unity SDK Core, run the following command from the repo root:

 OSX
 ```